eyashiro/eyashiro.github.io/pages/scientific-research-in-plain-english.md

 * **What if I find that you misinterpreted my paper?** \
 Don't worry.
 I'll be asking for your feedback on the draft version.
 You'll have 4 business days to respond back to me with your reply.  \
 However, if you request major revisions, you'll be invoiced for the additional time I need to get the job done.

+* **250 eur seems like a lot...** \
+Actually, for the amount of time I'll spend on your paper, the requested sponsorship amount is very low.  \
+For my other writing services, I charge standard science writing and scientific writing rates.